trueheart78/trueheart78.com/audio-books.md

 permalink: /audio-books/
 ---

-> I'd like a list of books, kind of like my games, but with less goals.
+> I'd like a list of audio books, kind of like my games, but with less
-> Mainly, I'd just like to track what I am currently listening to, and the
+> goals.
+Mainly, I'd just like to track what I am currently listening to,
-> list of books that I would like to get to, even if that is just skimming
+> and the list of audio books that I would like to get to.
 > - Me

-*Last updated on August 6th, 2016*
+*Last updated on August 10th, 2016*

 [Currently Listening To][currently-listening-to] |
 [Want to Listen To][want-to-listen-to] |
+[Pre-Ordered][pre-ordered] |
 [Coming Back To][coming-back-to] |
 [Completed][completed] |
 [Jettisoned][jettisoned]